Translate Turkish video to English | AI tool | HeyGen

 You can translate a Turkish video into English by uploading the file, generating a Turkish transcript, translating it into English, and exporting subtitles or voiceover with accurate timing and alignment.

-Yes, you can translate short Turkish video clips online for free to check subtitle accuracy and voice quality before upgrading for longer videos or professional translation features.
+Yes, you can translate short Turkish video clips online for free to test subtitle accuracy and voice quality before upgrading for longer videos or professional translation features.

 Does this tool support English subtitles for Turkish videos?